smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/OnDriverDistraction/index.md

 !!!

-Driver distraction rules may be specific to contry/area, so it depends on HMI when to trigger activate/deactivate states.
+Driver distraction rules may be specific to country/area, so it depends on HMI when to trigger activate/deactivate states.

-_Note:_
+!!!
+NOTE
 _1. Whether the app receives the notification in current HMILevel is defined by app's assigned Policies._
 _2. SDL ignores all invalid notifications which come from HMI (invalid JSON, invalid data types/bounds etc)._

+!!!

 #### Parameters